dslmeinte/polyglot-emf/ideas.md

 * A (standalone) Web editor for Ecore.
 * &hellip; Implementations of Ecore (and XMI, as generation target) in JetBrains' MPS.
 * Use [Xcore](https://wiki.eclipse.org/Xcore) to conveniently author Ecore models outside of Eclipse.
+* Make a comparison between Ecore and the MPS Structure language.

 ## Other